mikkokallio/arc-enabled-sql-poc/AVD.md

 So trying to fix that now.

 10. Went and added the user to AAD DC Administrators and VM Users.
 Deploying once more!

+That actually worked.. but this time the problem is the Azure admin instead.
+So doing similar tricks.